Homecoming: Smaller school homecomings

 While most schools schedule their homecoming activities around football, smaller schools that do not have a football team may plan the annual event at another time of the year.
 In these instances, basketball, ice hockey or soccer serves as the "big boy game" for students and alumni.
 Often in smaller towns with smaller populations, the parade is omitted.
+The University of Southern Maine, which has no football team, organized homecoming celebrations around other sports.
+In 2024, the school became the focus of homecoming events when it hosted a men's ice hockey blue-gold showdown and a hockey game on homecoming weekend.

 At schools without athletic programs, the centerpiece event is usually a banquet, where alumni are recognized.
 This format is also used for alumni events of high schools that have either closed or consolidated with other high schools; the high school classes continue to meet and celebrate their years at their now-defunct alma mater.
-In other cases, alumni of closed schools will participate in the consolidated school's homecoming, where special recognition is often given for alumni of the once-separate schools.
+In 2024, Lafayette College held an annual alumni banquet for the men's hockey program and hosted many alumni games to keep alumni connected and traditions alive.
+In other cases, alumni of closed schools will participate in the consolidated school's homecoming, where special recognition is often given to alumni of the once-separate schools.